anvis/GenAI/ML/LinearRegression.md

 This project does XYZ...

-## What is Linear Regression & How Does It Work?
+## What is Linear Regression & How Does It Work

 This project does XYZ...

-## How is it Used in Deep Learning, AI, & GenAI?
+## How is it Used in Deep Learning, AI, & GenAI

 This project does XYZ...